The “Love Hormone”: Everything You Need To Know About Oxytocin

 Oxytocin is one of many hormones which can directly impact the human body and psyche.
 Love and bonding are complex and intricate facets of the lives of many.
 As more and more studies are conducted to explore the effects of oxytocin, there may be new developments and revelations.

 Regardless of one's oxytocin level and hormonal impacts, each person can inevitably experience life's unique ups and downs.
 Life can be full of joyous times and challenging obstacles.
-While oxytocin can sometimes combat stress, depressive symptoms, and boost the propensity for positive human interactions such as friendships, romantic relationships, and overall socialization with others, it can be critical for each person to understand that oxytocin may only go so far.
+While oxytocin can sometimes combat stress and depressive symptoms, and boost the propensity for positive human interactions such as friendships, romantic relationships, and overall socialization with others, it can be critical for each person to understand that oxytocin may only go so far.

 Getty/Halfpoint Images